 The water cycle has a few main parts.
 They include:

-- Evaporation.
+• Evaporation.

-- Condensation
+• Condensation

-- Precipitation.
+• Precipitation.

-- Collection.
+• Collection.

-Now we will discuss the water cycle step-by-step process.
+Now, we will discuss the water cycle step-by-step process.

 Step 1 – Evaporation: What sources of water are available for evaporation?
-It is where water turns from a liquid to gas.
-Example: From a puddle to a pond, pond to a lake, lakes to rivers, and rivers to seize.
+It is where water turns from a liquid to a gas.
+Example: From a puddle to a pond, a pond to a lake, lakes to rivers, and rivers to seize.

 Rain is falling water in liquid form.
 Snow, ice, hail, and sleet are falling water in solid or frozen form.
 Precipitation that falls directly into the oceans becomes part of the surface ocean and can be churned by wave and wind action into ocean currents.
 Rain and snow falling directly on rivers and streams become one part of streamflow.
 Also, The rain that falls onto land takes a different path to the river.

 Step 4 – Collection: Finally, rainfall collects the water on land.
 It soaks back into the earth, becoming groundwater from which plants and animals can drink.
-It may run over the soil collecting in lakes, oceans, and rivers where the water cycle repeats.
+It may run over the soil, collecting in lakes, oceans, and rivers where the water cycle repeats.

 How does rain form in clouds?

 It’s called a cloud condensation nucleus to make a cloud.
-You need lots of these tiny little rain droplets, which means you need many nuclei to get things started.
+You need lots of these tiny little rain droplets, which means you need many nuclei to start things.
 When you have enough of them, that’s a cloud.
 More and more rain droplets and the cloud can get larger and larger.
 When enough of them, they start bumping into each other faster than they can evaporate.
 It makes raindrops that can grow larger and larger until they’re big enough to survive the fall down to the earth.

 Raindrops are good trillions of these particles in the atmosphere.
 They’re dust, dirt, pollen pollution, fragments, mushroom spores, and even bacteria.
 Some scientists think that some types of bacteria and mushroom spores may have evolved to be the perfect cloud condensation nuclei so that they can build a raindrop around them to help them get back down to earth.

 Tiny droplets are heavy enough to fall gently to the ground in the light updraft.
 It creates a hazy light rain shower.
 But a stronger updraft keeps the water droplets in the clouds for longer.
 So they have more time to bump into each other.
-They unite, coalesce and make bigger raindrops.
+They unite, coalesce, and make bigger raindrops.
 Eventually, they become so big that the updraft can no longer support their weight.
 So they fall as giant raindrops or rainfall.

-Types of rainfall
+Types of Rainfall

 Orographic rainfall: Orographic precipitation is known as relief precipitation.
 It is most commonly found in coastal regions with a mountain range.
 Wind from the sea contains a lot of moisture, and when it reaches a mountain, it cannot continue and is forced upwards.
 As the air mass goes upwards, it cools and eventually condenses into clouds.
 Soon after, the cloud can no longer hold more water and begins to rain.

-Most precipitation ends up on the side facing the ocean, called the windward side, while the other, or leeward side, gets little.
+Most precipitation ends up on the side facing the ocean, the windward side, while the other, or leeward side, gets little.
 It causes one side to be moist and full of vegetation while the other is dry.

 The warm air will rise quickly if it is a cold front, causing unstable weather, including thunderstorms.
 Frontal precipitation is widespread in the British Isles.

 Convectional rainfall: The final type of rainfall is convectional precipitation.
 On hot days, the sun heats the ground.
-The ground then releases some of that heat which warms the air.
+The ground then releases some of that heat, which warms the air.
 That warm air rises and cools to condense its water vapor into a liquid.

 This causes rainfall to initiate almost instantly, usually without much warning.
-Since convectional precipitation relies on the sun upon to heat the ground, it is common in tropical regions, where the sun hits more directly and intensely.
+Since conventional precipitation relies on the sun to heat the ground, it is common in tropical regions, where the sun hits more directly and intensely.
 These three types of rainfall have ultimately shaped our society, providing the hydration necessary for vegetation to exist.

 Wind blowing across the Indian Ocean collects moisture and sweeps northwards towards the Himalayas.
 As the air rises, it cools.
 The water it carries condenses into clouds and then falls as the life-giving rains of the monsoon.
 So air currents powered by the Sun carry wet air to the middle of continents.